 How Do Sunburns Happen?

-UV rays react with a chemical called melanin (MEL-eh-nun) in the skin.
+UV rays react with a chemical in the skin called melanin (MEL-eh-nun).
 The lighter a child's natural skin color, the less melanin it has to absorb UV rays and protect itself.
 Kids with darker skin have more melanin.
 But regardless of their skin tone, all kids need protection from UV rays because any tanning or burning causes skin damage.

 A sunburn happens when the amount of UV exposure is greater than the protection of the skin's melanin.
 The longer someone stays in the sun and the stronger the sunlight is, the greater the risk of damage.
 A tan is itself a sign of skin damage and does not help protect the skin.